 The research arms of the CIA and NSA hoped that the best computer-science minds in academia could identify what they called “birds of a feather:” Just as geese fly together in large V shapes, or flocks of sparrows make sudden movements together in harmony, they predicted that like-minded groups of humans would move together online.
 The intelligence community named their first unclassified briefing for scientists the “birds of a feather” briefing, and the “Birds of a Feather Session on the Intelligence Community Initiative in Massive Digital Data Systems” took place at the Fairmont Hotel in San Jose in the spring of 1995.

-The intelligence community named their first unclassified briefing for scientists the “birds of a feather” briefing.
 Their research aim was to track digital fingerprints inside the rapidly expanding global information network, which was then known as the World Wide Web.
 Could an entire world of digital information be organized so that the requests humans made inside such a network be tracked and sorted?
 Could their queries be linked and ranked in order of importance?
 Could “birds of a feather” be identified inside this sea of information so that communities and groups could be tracked in an organized way?

 By working with emerging commercial-data companies, their intent was to track like-minded groups of people across the internet and identify them from the digital fingerprints they left behind, much like forensic scientists use fingerprint smudges to identify criminals.
 Just as “birds of a feather flock together,” they predicted that potential terrorists would communicate with each other in this new global, connected world—and they could find them by identifying patterns in this massive amount of new information.
 Once these groups were identified, they could then follow their digital trails everywhere.